abpy/FujifilmCameraProfiles/README.md

 * Classic Chrome

 ## Technical Details
 The profiles use a LookTable and ToneCuve.
-These can be copied in to any dng profile.
-Ones based on adobe standard profiles are included as examples
+Dcp profiles based on adobe standard are included as examples

 Included for each film stock are:
 * xml text files containing the LookTable and ToneCuve
 * cube lut
 * xml and dng profiles for the fuji xt-1 and panasonic gh3

-`defaultBlackRender` should be set to `1` in the xml for accurate black level
+`<DefaultBlackRender>` should be set to `1` in the xml for accurate black level

 I use dcpTool to convert between xml and dcp

+To make a profile for a different camera, replace the `<LookTable>` and `<ToneCuve>` xml tags in any dng profile.
 ### Licencing

 These profiles are licenced as [cc-by-nc-sa 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)